Chefchaouen Travel Guide: Visiting the Blue City in Morocco

 Booking.com

 Our time was limited, but the 4-5 hours spent in Chefchaouen were well worth it.
 I hope this mini Chefchaouen travel guide was helpful in your trip planning.
-If you plan on visiting, stay for at least two days to get the most out of the experience.
+If you plan on visiting, stay for at least two days to get the most of the entire city.

 Read More Travel Guides and Tips for Morocco